 Follow these steps to create a Flashcard:

-- Open any 3D view in Human Anatomy Atlas and select Flashcard.
+- Open any 3D view in VB Suite and select Flashcard.

 - Zoom and rotate to position the model within the Flashcard's margin.